AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 for the array.

 A somewhat safer way is to overlay an Ada array over the C one.
-This requires to have access to the length of the array.
-Let's consider this time two cases, one with an array and its size accessible through functions, another one on global variables.
+This requires having access to the length of the array.
+This time, let's consider two cases, one with an array and its size accessible through functions, another one on global variables.
 This time, as we're using an overlay, the function will be directly mapped to an Ada function returning an address: